-Provided that where such offender changes, or intends to change, his ordinary residence to another district (whether within the 1[State] of Himachal Pradesh or not) he shall notify the change or intended change to the District Magistrate.
+Provided that where such offender changes, or intends to change, his ordinary themselves. residence to another district (whether within the State or not) he shall notify the change or intended change to the District Magistrate.

-(2) The District Magistrate may by order in writing, direct that any registered offender shall,-

-- (a) report himself once in each month, or where the District Magistrate for reasons specified in the order so directs, more frequently to such authority, and in such manner, as may be specified in the order; and - (b) notify any absence or intended absence from his ordinary residence to the aforesaid authority:
+- (2) The District Magistrate may, by order in writing, direct that any registered offender shall- - (a) report himself once in each month, or where the District Magistrate for reasons specified in the order so directs, more frequently, to such authority, and in such manner, as may be specified in the order, and - (b) notify any absence or intended absence from his ordinary residence to the aforesaid authority:

-Provided that the District Magistrate may exempt any such offender from notifying any absence or intended absence from his ordinary residence for such period, and under such conditions, as appear to him reasonable.
+Provided that the District Magistrate may exempt any such offender from notifying any absence or intended absence from his ordinary residence for such period, and under such conditions, as to him appear reasonable.

-8. Procedure by District Magistrate on change of residence of habitual offender to other district.- (1) Where any registered offender changes his ordinary residence to another district within the 1[State] of Himachal Pradesh, the District Magistrate of the district in which the offender is registered shall inform the District Magistrate of the other district of such change, and at the same time furnish him with the name and other particulars relating to the registered offender in the register.
+8. (1) Where any registered offender changes his ordinary residence to another Procedure by district within the State, the District Magistrate of the district in which the offender Magistrates is registered shall inform the District Magistrate of the other district of male information. is registered shall inform the District Magistrate of the other district of such change, on change of and at the same time furnish him with the name and other particulars relating to the residence of registered offender in the register.